Forward Movement

 Slalom: In short radius turns the goal is to move your core down the fall line.

-Giant Slalom: Your body should move towards the fall line and continue moving forward until the body faces towards the direction of the next turn.
+Giant Slalom: Your body should move towards the fall line and continue moving forward until the body faces the next turn.

 Speed: The upper body tilts forward at the waist when using a high or low tuck stance.